 The craftsman series began in late 2017 and consists of 6150 Carbon Steel blades forged by Sonny and his Son Zach in the USA with numerous customization options.
 There are quite a few models listed in this line, but few are actually in stock and wait times can be significant.

 With their business in transition, and the new 6150 hand forged swords remaining untested and unproven, it is too early to say what issues may be present on their currently available sword lines.
-However, if the earlier signature series swords are any indication, high quality with an eye for detail is to be expected, and Valiant Armoury under Sonny has always had a solid reputation for standing behind his products and delivering excellent customer service.

 Their swords are sold exclusively through their Custom Sword Shoppe HERE